A Yogyakarta Itinerary for First Timer’s

 Our first impression of Indonesia came through Yogyakarta, a city of over 3 million people located in the center of Java, the country’s most populated island.
 It is at once mesmerizing and intimidating, beautiful and intense.
-The friendliness of the people here is generous and warm.
-Everywhere we went we were greeted with genuine smiles accompanied by shy giggles.
-At first the country overwhelmed us, but we quickly fell in love with the beauty of it all amidst the chaos.
+The friendliness of the people here is genuine and warm, all smiles and shy giggles.
+At first, Indonesia overwhelmed us, but we quickly fell in love with the beauty of it all amidst the chaos.

 Getting to Indonesia from New York was actually quite easy and inexpensive.
 Originally, we were scheduled to leave for Bali to start our round the world trip.
-However a couple of weeks before we left, the volcano there started to rumble, leaving the island on high alert for an eruption.
-While many people still took the trip, we opted out and scrambled to put together a new first stop.
+However, a couple of weeks before we left, the volcano there started to rumble, leaving the island on high alert for an eruption.
+While many people continued to flock to the island, we opted out and scrambled to put together a new first stop.
 We decided we’d fly into Jakarta, and piece the trip together from there.

-The two nights we had in Jakarta we barely left the airport Ibis Styles hotel, trying to work through jetlag and plan where we should head next.
+The two nights we had in Jakarta we barely left the airport hotel, trying to work through jetlag and plan where we should head next.
+However, if you have more energy than we did, there is much to explore in this incredibly massive and thriving city.
 After connecting with a friend of my uncle’s who graciously answered a long list of questions and gave us tips on places to see, we eagerly set off to begin exploring the country.

-The 1A bus was $0.51 for two to ride the roughly 12 stops from the airport to Marlioboro.
-We always opt for public transportation when travelling, finding it a more interesting way to travel and get to know locals.
+The 1A bus was $0.51 for two to ride the roughly 12 stops from the airport to the Marlioboro neighborhood that our guesthouse was located in.
+We always opt for public transportation when traveling, finding it a more interesting way to travel and get to know locals.

 Shortly after, at one of the coming stops, the bus did its usual roll up to the platform making sure to leave a healthy gap for the passenger to manage.
 This time, it was a man in a wheelchair, who took one look at it and went for it.
 As his back wheels left the platform, his front wheels slipped and he became suspended briefly between the two, one wheel on the back and one wheel on the bus.
 Terrified, the bus erupted into a helpful chain of passengers leaping up to grab the wheels and push him on.
 Soon after he was happily chatting with Joe about his years living in New York.